American Hairless Terrier

 Dog Training

 The American Hairless Terrier is intelligent, curious and relatively easy to train.
-Like many small breeds, they can cause damage in the home if a proper command is not established.
-The American Hairless Terrier requires a consistent and firm alpha owner.
-Despite looking more like a toy breed, it is actually a highly intelligent working breed.
+Like many small breeds, they can cause damage in the home if proper command is not established.
+This Terrier breed requires a consistent and firm alpha owner.

 The ancestors of this breed were bred to hunt.
 The lack of coat makes the hairless terriers poor choices for hunting, but both varieties still have a strong hunting instinct and the coated dogs are bold, tenacious hunters with boundless energy.
-American Hairless Terriers enjoy human companionship immensely and will enthusiastically share any activity with their owners.

 Pros